v-alexmandel/azure-gaming-docs/azure-gaming-pr/reference-architectures/azurecloudbuilds-3-azdo.md

 There are two extensions in the Azure DevOps Marketplace to be installed.
 You will require Project Collection Administrator permissions to do so, otherwise please get the help of your Azure DevOps administrator.
 The Azure DevOps Perforce extensions are in Private Preview now, so they won’t be visible in the Azure DevOps marketplace.
 Instead, please contact <email> and request to be added.
 You will need to provide your Azure DevOps Organization name, e.g. dev.azure.com/MyStudioName.

-1. Navigate to https://dev.azure.com/<your Organization name>
+1. Navigate to https://dev.azure.com/*{your Organization name}*

-2. In the bottom left corner, click on Organization settings.
+2. In the bottom left corner, click on **Organization settings**.

 [![Azure DevOps Org settings](media/cloud-build-pipeline/acb3-azdo/orgsettings.png)](media/cloud-build-pipeline/acb3-azdo/orgsettings.png)

-3. In the left settings menu, under General, click on Extensions.
+3. In the left settings menu, under **General**, click on **Extensions**.

 [![Azure DevOps extensions](media/cloud-build-pipeline/acb3-azdo/azdoextensions.png)](media/cloud-build-pipeline/acb3-azdo/azdoextensions.png)

-4. Click on Extensions / Shared.
+4. Click on **Extensions / Shared**.
 If you have received confirmation that the extensions have been shared with you, you will see them here:

 [![Azure DevOps shared extensions](media/cloud-build-pipeline/acb3-azdo/sharedextensions.png)](media/cloud-build-pipeline/acb3-azdo/sharedextensions.png)